 However, in general it should be accessible, lockable, clean, have a basin for hand washing and cleaning up.
 It should also have plug points and have refrigeration facilities.

 Why is a breast pumping facility at work needed?

-What are the challenges facing women who want to continue breastfeeding after returning to work?
+What are the challenges facing women who want to pump breast milk at work?

 It is not common knowledge that the BCEA provides this protection for women.
 And even if it is known, there is a reluctance to raise this as it is an ‘uncomfortable topic’.

 Companies are also often not able to set aside funding to create the space.
 Although my belief is that even with no funds, some sort of accommodation should be possible in most cases.

 Related Post: A Guide to Planning Your Maternity Leave Like a Boss

 Herewith two moms’ real stories about pumping breast milk at work